alexanderpei/DeepEarnings/README.md

 Feel free to also use these methods to gather earnings or 10Q/10K data.

 ### Looking for collaborators / to-do list
 Feel free to reach out to me if you're interested in collaborating.
+I'm looking for people who are experienced traders who might know how to develop trading strategies off of this.
+I'm also looking for people who have an interest in machine learning with finance applications.
 Future ideas:
 1. Use LSTMs/RNNs to track OHLCLV + technical indicators before earnings (I've sorta tried this and it sorta works, need to clean it up before I commit).
 2. Use advanced NLP methods on 10Q/10K datasets